Over $1 Billion Recovered for Clients Across the Nation

 What Are Mass Torts?

 Put simply, torts are personal injuries caused by the negligence, carelessness, or irresponsible actions of another person or entity.
 Mass torts, on the other hand, occur when a company’s negligence broadly affects many people and causes injury, suffering, and/or death in a sizable number of people.
 If you and other injured individuals join in a mass tort case against a company or group of offending companies, you will receive an individualized settlement or verdict if your case is successful.
-A mass tort claim may be a better option if you and others who have been negatively affected by a company’s negligence have suffered dissimilar injuries and damages.
+A mass tort claim may be better if you and others negatively affected by a company’s negligence have suffered dissimilar injuries and damages.

 What’s the Difference Between a Class Action Lawsuit and Mass Tort Litigation?